 other tips

-boots, a pair of fitted pants, and a possible layering piece.
+For guys, it’s best to sick to a simple neutral shirt, nice shoes or boots, a pair of fitted pants, and a possible layering piece.
 You can always add a jacket, vest, or suspenders for a little extra interest.
 Avoid baggy jeans, unfitted shirts, polo shirts.
 Go for fitted clothing and choose muted colors.

 FOR HIM